Which city is cheaper, Amsterdam or Kuala Lumpur?

 Kuala Lumpur gets a good bit of rain this time of year.
 In October, Kuala Lumpur usually receives more rain than Amsterdam.
 Kuala Lumpur gets 280 mm (11 in) of rain, while Amsterdam receives 72 mm (2.8 in) of rain each month for the autumn.

 The winter brings many poeple to Kuala Lumpur as well as Amsterdam.
-The warm tropical climate attracts visitors to Kuala Lumpur throughout the year.
+Kuala Lumpur attracts visitors year-round for its warm weather and sunny climate.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Amsterdam this time of year.

 It's quite cold in Amsterdam in the winter.
 Kuala Lumpur is much warmer than Amsterdam in the winter.
-The temperature in Kuala Lumpur is usually 27°C (81°F) in January, and Amsterdam stays around 2°C (36°F).
+The daily temperature in Kuala Lumpur averages around 27°C (81°F) in January, and Amsterdam fluctuates around 2°C (36°F).

 In the winter, Kuala Lumpur often gets more sunshine than Amsterdam.
 Kuala Lumpur gets 185 hours of sunny skies this time of year, while Amsterdam receives 46 hours of full sun.